Change the boot Java runtime of the IDE

 Switch the Java runtime used to run WebStorm

-The path to the selected runtime is stored in the webstorm.jdk file in the WebStorm configuration directory.
-To revert to the default JetBrains Runtime, you can delete this file, or modify the path to point to another Java runtime.
+The path to the selected runtime is stored in the webstorm.jdk or webstorm64.jdk file in the WebStorm configuration directory.
+If there are problems with the selected runtime, you can delete this file to revert to the default runtime.

 You can also override the runtime used for WebStorm by adding the